In the ever-changing world of high-tech gadgets and gizmos, a whole load of jargon is thrown our way that many of us don’t necessarily understand.

 Why does cached data do this?

 The simple reason is to save on loading time.
-A website, for example, might save data about the website’s layout on your PC.
+A website, for example, might save data about its layout on your PC.
 By doing this, it means your computer won’t have to load it from the internet all over again next time - it’ll already be there on the machine, which is much quicker.

 Does cached data take up space?